Politics today is more polarizing than ever.

 Design is personality.
 When used well in election campaigns branding it says more than a candidates name.
 Color, type, and image contribute to the perception of that name, sometimes the person, too.

 Let’s take a closer look at political branding examples and how design has helped candidates succeed in recent elections.

 How good design helped ¡Ocasio! win her election

-Look no further than the campaign of Alexandria Ocasio-Cortez for a recent example of how design effectively expressed a candidate’s personality and paved the way toward a win.
+Look no further than Alexandria Ocasio-Cortez’s campaign for a recent example of how design effectively expressed a candidate’s personality and paved the way toward a win.

 Just 28 years old, newcomer Ocasio-Cortez boldly ran against Joe Crowley, a heavily favored incumbent for the Democratic primary in New York’s 14th Congressional District.

-In its coverage of the campaign, Vox.com pointed out that Ocasio-Cortez’s brand played a big role in securing her the win:
+In its coverage of the campaign, Vox.com pointed out that Ocasio-Cortez’s brand played a significant role in securing her the win:

 While she’s a vocal candidate with progressive ideals, she has an equally communicative, but silent, tool at her side: her visual brand.
 On the streets of New York’s 14th Congressional District, which includes parts of eastern Bronx and northern Queens, you might spot vibrant yellow campaign posters printed with a portrait of Ocasio-Cortez with her last name bookended by Spanish exclamation points, and calls to action in bold type, set at an attention-grabbing angle.

 Ocasio-Cortez ran as an outsider, and the design and branding of her election campaign reflected this.
 You can see this in her visually bold poster design above.
 Her opponent’s campaign’s design was rooted in the traditional (with the colors red, white, and blue used prominently).